18F/eng-hiring/_guide/_pages/phone-screens.md

 - understanding and processing resistance to change,
 - and applying your technical expertise to advise how a project will be most successful.

-- "Technical problems aren’t always the hardest problems we face.
-Can you tell me about a time when you've needed to solve a problem that had a non-technical dimension?
+- "As a result of how we engage with our partners, technical problems aren’t always the hardest problems we face.
+Can you tell me about a time when you needed to solve a problem that had a non-technical dimension?
 How did you approach it?"
 - "Can you tell me about a time when you've been on a project with multiple competing stakeholders and how you navigated it?"
 - "Can you tell me about a time when you've taught or coached others and how you went about it?"